haibuihoang/higrads/README.md

-# higrads
+# HiGrads
-A grads script library for managing subplots &amp; and other plotting functions
+HiGrads is a GrADS script library which help composing Grads subplot in an easy way as well as some chart plotting functions.

 #Other link